 Expat Life: I have now been a dirty foreigner living abroad for over 18 years, officially, Ive lived abroad longer than I lived in my birth country.
 I think it makes it easier to adapt but equally I will always feel like a foreigner no matter where I live.
 Being an expat means I tend to attract other expats, we have common ground.
 It’s great to be able to share experiences that natives/locals can’t relate to or haven’t experienced themselves.
 I’ve met some amazing expats living here in the Netherlands and I’m proud to be able to call them friends.
 I created a social group in Amstelveen, I’ve never hosted so many dinner parties, given baking lessons, or responded to so many Whatsapp/Facebook messages in my life.
 I’m not so proud to admit that I’m occasionally so busy that I have to book people in my diary weeks in advance, like a true Dutch person.

 Dating: This has truly been interesting for me.
 As with most things in my life, its been comically funny, not all good but most certainly funny.
-There has been lots of blogs about dating in the Netherlands and how its a challenge for expats.
+There are a number of blogs about dating in the Netherlands and how its a challenge for expats.
 Having personally experienced it, I agree.
 I’ve decided to do a separate blog dedicated to being single and my dating experiences rather than take up paragraphs here – watch this space.

 - Sandwiches – a serious dutch lunch.
-Never get between a Dutch person and their sandwich.
-Everyone arrives at the office with their homemade sandwiches in the plastic bag and consumes them throughout the day, breakfast, snack, and lunch, all sandwiches.
+Never get between a Dutch person and their sandwich (or play hide and seek with them, lesson learnt for me!).
+Everyone arrives at the office with their homemade sandwiches in a plastic bag and consumes them throughout the day.
+Breakfast, snack, and lunch, all sandwiches.
 My colleagues don’t understand how I can eat a homemade chicken salad most days and look at me, look at my salad and then back to me and just shake their heads.
 The irony being I do the same at their sandwiches.
 I also eat a yogurt every morning for breakfast in the office, which also breaks the above sandwich rule.

 Two wheels: I really enjoy cycling.
 Words, I would have never thought I’d ever say.
 Being knocked off my bike by a car was an experience I hope to never re-experience but sadly is a common occurrence in a country full of bikes and cars.
 I have an app that I create routes and explore the local area with.
 I enjoy being able to cycle the days frustrations out or attempt to anyway.
 I still think Dutch people who take a leisurely 40-60 ride are nuts ball crazy though, that’s not leisurely at all.